How much screen time did Baby Yoda have in The Mandalorian season 1?

 It's the season finale and we see less of Baby Yoda here than in any previous chapter.
 It's really just very short shots of him from time to time, usually a few seconds apiece.
 That includes an awesome scene when IG-11 rescues The Child and enters a battle scene on a scout trooper's ride (following a Jason Sudeikis cameo) with the infant strapped to its chest.

 So that's it.
-Will we see more of The Child in season 2?
-We all have to wait to find out.
-The good news is that wait is almost over, with The Mandalorian's new season premiering on 30 October in Australia.
-The only way to watch is via a Disney+ subscription, which costs $8.99 a month or $89.99 for an entire year.
+Did we see more of The Child in season 2?
+You can be the judge, with The Mandalorian's second season premiering on 30 October 2020 in Australia.
+The only way to watch is via a Disney Plus subscription, for $11.99 a month or $119.99 for an annual pass.